The British Columbia Travel Insurance Exam

 - Individuals who have not been actively involved in the travel insurance industry for two or more years must take the course (i.e. read and understand the Study Manual) and exam again before they are eligible for the exemption

 - It is the responsibility of the travel agency to determine whether an individual meets the education requirement.

 - The individual must complete a minimum of two hours of continuing education each calendar year.
 Continuing Education

 The Insurance Council of British Columbia plans to conduct spot audits of travel agencies to ensure compliance with these requirements.
 It is the travel agency's responsibility to ensure all of its employees and commissioned salespersons comply with the exemption provisions.
-Please note that if travel agents have questions regarding whether they need to take the course and exam, or questions about how the new changes affect them should contact the Insurance Council of British Columbia directly at:
+Please note that if travel agents have questions about how the new changes affect them should contact the Insurance Council of British Columbia directly at:

 Phone: 604-688-0321 or 1-877-688-0321, www.insurancecouncilofbc.com

 - Candidate must look for a Proctor (i.e. someone to supervise his/her exam).
 Candidate may look for someone on his/her own or may choose to contact one of our listed Proctored Venues below.

 - Candidate must set up an exam date, time and venue after consulting with Proctor.
 Because it’s an online exam, the candidate can write anywhere as long as he/she has a computer available.
 We suggest that candidates give themselves at least two weeks to study when scheduling an exam date.

 - Candidate must register by clicking here.